Quentin Blake: Early life

-Blake was born on 16 December 1932 in Sidcup, Kent, son of William and Evelyn Blake.
+Blake was born on 16 December 1932 in Sidcup, Kent, son of William Blake and Maud Evelyn (Legerton) Blake.
 His father was a civil servant, and his mother a housewife.
 Blake was evacuated to the West Country during the Second World War.
-He attended Holy Trinity Lamorbey Church of England Primary School and Chislehurst and Sidcup Grammar School, where his English teacher, J. H. Walsh, influenced his life's work.

-Blake’s artistic development during his school years was helped by contact with the painter and cartoonist Alfred Jackson, the husband of Blake's Latin teacher, who encouraged his first submissions to Punch, resulting in his first publication at the age of 16.
+Blake attended Holy Trinity Lamorbey Church of England Primary School and Chislehurst and Sidcup Grammar School, where his English teacher, J. H. Walsh, influenced his life's work.
+Blake's artistic development during his school years was also helped by contact with the painter and cartoonist Alfred Jackson, the husband of Blake's Latin teacher, who encouraged his first submissions to Punch, resulting in his first publication at the age of 16.
 In the sixth form, the school's art teacher, the painter Stanley Simmonds, recognized Blake's talents and provided support and exposure to the work of other artists.

-Blake read English Literature at Downing College, Cambridge, under F. R. Leavis, from 1953 to 1956, received his postgraduate teaching diploma from the University of London Institute of Education, and later studied part-time at the Chelsea School of Art and later Camberwell College of Art.
+From 1953 to 1956, Blake read English Literature at Downing College, Cambridge, under F. R. Leavis.
 He has since denied that studying at the University of Cambridge contributed to his artistic or creative talent.
+Blake received his postgraduate teaching diploma from the University of London Institute of Education.
+Later, Blake studied part-time at the Chelsea School of Art and subsequently Camberwell College of Art.

 Career

+Teaching

 During the 1960s, Blake taught English at the Lycée Français de Londres which cemented his long association with France and culminated in the award of the Legion of Honour.

-He taught at the Royal College of Art for over 20 years, where he was head of the Illustration department from 1978 to 1986.
+Blake taught at the Royal College of Art for over 20 years.
+From 1978 to 1986, he was head of the Illustration department.

+Illustration

 The first book Blake illustrated was The Wonderful Button by Evan Hunter, published by Abelard-Schuman in 1961.
-In his subsequent career, Blake gained a reputation as a loyal, reliable and humorous illustrator of more than 300 children's books, including some written by Joan Aiken, Elizabeth Bowen, Sylvia Plath, Roald Dahl, Nils-Olof Franzén, William Steig, and Dr. Seuss.
-He illustrated the first Seuss book that Seuss did not illustrate himself, Great Day for Up!
-(1974).
+He illustrated the first Dr. Seuss book that Seuss did not illustrate himself, Great Day for Up!
+(1974), as well as other Dr. Seuss books.

-By 2006, Blake had illustrated 323 books, of which he had written 35 and Dahl had written 18.
-To date, Blake has illustrated two of David Walliams' books and has illustrated Folio Society Limited Editions such as Don Quixote, Candide and 50 Fables of La Fontaine.
+As his career progressed, Blake gained a reputation as a loyal, reliable and humorous illustrator of children's books.
+By 2006, he had illustrated 323 books, of which he had written 35 and Roald Dahl had written 18.
+He has also illustrated for books by Joan Aiken, Elizabeth Bowen, Sylvia Plath, Nils-Olof Franzén, William Steig, and two of David Walliams' books.
+He has illustrated Folio Society Limited Editions such as Don Quixote, Candide and 50 Fables of La Fontaine.

 In the 1970s, Blake was an occasional presenter of the BBC children's storytelling programme Jackanory, when he would illustrate the stories on a canvas as he was telling them.
 In the 1980s, Blake was the artist behind the comic strip Waldo and Wanda, written by John Yeoman.

 In 1993, Blake designed the five British Christmas issue postage stamps featuring episodes from A Christmas Carol by Charles Dickens.